 In 2010, an Israeli professor made some dramatic war predictions.
-He foresaw a huge military conflict erupting in the Middle East a decade later, with an aggressive Russia and the US involved.
+He foresaw a huge military conflict erupting in the Middle East a decade later.

 It would be the largest war fought by Israel in many years, he said.